Skip to main content

 The diagnostic accuracy of testosterone measurements in young males is further complicated by the pulsatile nature of hormone secretion and the influence of various binding proteins.
 Total testosterone measurements can be misleading if SHBG levels are significantly altered.
 Conditions such as obesity, insulin resistance, and hypothyroidism can lower SHBG, leading to a seemingly normal total testosterone despite low free testosterone.
 Conversely, hyperthyroidism or certain medications can elevate SHBG, resulting in low total testosterone but potentially normal free testosterone.

-The gold standard for measuring is equilibrium dialysis, although this method is labor-intensive and not widely available in clinical practice.
+The gold standard for measuring free testosterone is equilibrium dialysis, although this method is labor-intensive and not widely available in clinical practice.
 Calculated free testosterone, derived from total testosterone, SHBG, and albumin levels, offers a more practical alternative, though its accuracy can vary.
 The dynamic nature of the HPG axis also necessitates consideration of provocative testing, such as a GnRH stimulation test, to differentiate between primary and secondary hypogonadism when baseline LH/FSH levels are equivocal.

 Factors Influencing Testosterone Diagnostic Accuracy